Cray-HPE/docs-csm/operations/image_management/Customize_an_Image_Root_Using_IMS.md

     * If the image to be customized was created outside of IMS and is not yet known to IMS, then proceed to [Import External Image to IMS](Import_External_Image_to_IMS.md).
     * To build an image from an existing IMS recipe, proceed to [Build an Image Using IMS REST Service](Build_an_Image_Using_IMS_REST_Service.md).

-1. <a name="locate"></a>Locate the IMS image record for the image that is being customized.
+1. Locate the IMS image record for the image that is being customized.

     ```bash
-    ncn# cray ims images list
+    cray ims images list
     ```

     Example output excerpt: